danon6868/recommender-system-api/README.md

 #### Results:

-* A/B test was done
+* A/B test was conducted
 * Analysis of its results showed that the metric improved significantly

 The detailed report in `jupyter notebook` can be found [here](/recommender_system/ab_test_results_analysis/ab_test_result_analysis.ipynb).